 Gender Equality is so important to advancing human progress that Sustainable Development Goal (SDG) 5 is Gender Equality, as the UN explains:

 “Advancing gender equality is critical to all areas of a healthy society, from reducing poverty to promoting the health, education, protection and the well-being of girls and boys.”

-Indeed, the World Bank reports that if women made as much as men the global economy would benefit to the tune of $160.2 trillion loss.
-And economic loss is not the only factor.
+Economic loss isn’t the only reason to invest in women and girls.
 Movements like eco-feminism have connected gender equality to other issues, like the environment.
-Elevating women to positions of leadership has many benefits for the world, women and men alike.
 Despite these facts, progress on gender inequality is unacceptably slow, according to a report from UN Women.
 Not only is SDG 5 not on target, it is impeding the progress of the other SDGs.